VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch06/ch06_lab_solutions.md

   ---------------------------|-------------------|---------------
   Entropy H (nats)           |              1.23 |           1.23

-  ΔH ≈ 0 nats (no significant change)
+  DeltaH $\approx$ 0 nats (no significant change)

-⚠ Diversity template selected only 0.2% of the time.
+WARNING: Diversity template selected only 0.2% of the time.
   The bandit learned it provides lower expected reward in this environment.
-  This is correct behavior—not all templates are useful in all contexts.
+  This is correct behavior---not all templates are useful in all contexts.
 ```

 #### Analysis